What is Bitcoin Cash? A Basic Beginners Guide

 Bitcoin Cash (BCH) is a lot like Bitcoin but has some very noticeable differences:

 - It won’t have the “replace by fee” feature.

 - It will have replay and wipeout protection.

 - It offers a way to adjust the proof-of-work difficulty quicker than the normal 2016 block difficulty adjustment interval found in Bitcoin.

-Since Bitcoin cash is a result of a hardfork, anyone who possessed Bitcoin cash got the equal amount of coins in BCH PROVIDED they didn’t have their BTC in exchanges and were in possession of their private keys at the time of the hardfork.
+Since BCH is a result of a hardfork, anyone who possessed BTC got the equal amount of coins in BCH PROVIDED they didn’t have their BTC in exchanges and were in possession of their private keys at the time of the hardfork.
 So now let’s go through certain interesting features of Bitcoin Cash.